Session 29

 2. This file contains a Joy interpreter written in Joy.

 Yes, those programs look weird — really weird.
 They may even look hard or scary.
 You probably felt the same way about Racket fourteen weeks ago.
 Take a look at the code you are writing for Homework 11 now.
-Python and Java programs look weird and scary to many beginners — until they get used to them!
+Python and Java programs look weird and scary to many beginners, too — until they get used to them!

 A Joy Interpreter

 Now that you have begun to write your own interpreter for a small language, you can appreciate what it takes to implement Joy.
-Knowing how interpreters work can also help you understand the language better!
+Knowing how interpreters work can also help you understand th language better!
 Take a look at this Joy interpreter, written in Racket.

 I wrote a simple string parser, so that I don't have to rely on Racket to read Racket-friendly expressions.
 This means I don't need to wrap parentheses around my sentences.